walkor/workerman/README.md

 ## What is it
 Workerman is a library for event-driven programming in PHP.
 It has a huge number of features.
 Each worker is able to handle thousands of connections.

+## Requires

+PHP 5.3 or Higher
+A POSIX compatible operating system (Linux, OSX, BSD)
+POSIX and PCNTL extensions for PHP

 ## Installation

 ```